Topos: A Secure, Trustless, and Decentralized Interoperability Protocol: Design

 Subnets are sovereign blockchain networks which implement the Topos protocol, devise their own consensus rules, and control their own native asset.
 New subnets join the ecosystem to be natively interoperable with all existing subnets without making any compromise on their sovereignty and without the need to trust any middleman.
 Though not a protocol requirement, subnets are expected to implement classical BFT protocols to enforce deterministic finality.
 This will help the subnet to guarantee that the state submitted to the rest of the ecosystem is finalized, i.e., cannot be reverted, hence avoiding the subnet to be inconsistent between its internal state and its submissions.

-The first subnet client will be our Substrate DevKit which is Topos's extension of the Substrate framework \cite{Substrate}.
-As any Substrate native blockchain, subnets can implement their own consensus protocol and state transition function by customizing their own set of runtime FRAME pallets.
-Topos's Substrate DevKit additionally adds on top of Substrate the necessary components for subnets to be compatible with the UCI.
+The first subnet client will be our Edge DevKit which is Topos's extension of the Polygon Edge framework \cite{Edge}.
+As any Edge native blockchain, subnets can implement their own consensus protocol.
+Topos's Edge DevKit additionally adds on top of Edge the necessary components for subnets to be compatible with the UCI.
 One significant addition is the integration of the Topos zkVM (see \ref{subsubsec:zkVM}) as the core smart contract execution environment for subnets in the Topos ecosystem.

 In later iterations of the protocol, other DevKits will be created by the Topos community as extensions of other blockchain frameworks and will allow developers familiar with any tech stack to join the Topos ecosystem.